Papa (2024 film): Plot

-The film adapts a nonlinear narrative: Nin returns to his cha chaan teng in a morning, only to find his colleagues and neighbours looking at him strangely, revealing that his son Ming has murdered his wife Yin and daughter Grace, and turned himself in to the police the night before.
+The film adapts a nonlinear narrative: Nin starts a usual work day at his cha chaan teng, a Hong Kong restaurant he owns, interrupted by the revelations delivered by his colleagues and neighbours that his son Ming has murdered his wife Yin and daughter Grace, and subsequently turned himself in to the police.
 Sometime later, Nin sells the cha chaan teng to one of his waiters, no longer wanting to see the place that brings back painful memories.
 He attends his son's trial, where Ming confesses and reveals that he committed the murders because he heard a voice telling him he has a mission to eliminate a portion of the population and save the world.
-One night, Nin has dinner with his mother and his sister's family.
-He lies to his mother, saying that his wife and children are busy, but she reveals that she has known what happened all along.
+One night, Nin has dinner with his mother and his sister's family, where he lies about his family to his mother, saying that they are busy, but his mother reveals that she has known what happened all along.
 Nin recalls meeting Yin in 1993, when both families object to their engagement.
 Despite this, Nin insists on marrying Yin, and they soon welcome their first son.

 Nin visits Ming in prison.
-He asks him to apply for a pardon to increase the number of visits he can have, but Ming refuses with various excuses.
+He asks him to apply for a pardon to increase the number of visits he can have, but Ming refuses.
 Lonely at home with their house cat Carnation, Nin tries to hire a door-to-door prostitute, but after she deceives him and sneaks away with his payment, he becomes frustrated and experiences an emotional breakdown.
 During a family therapy session, Nin and Ming talk under the guidance of a psychiatrist.
 Nin demands an explanation from Ming for why he killed their loved ones, while Ming finally reveals his true thoughts, admitting he thinks Nin never listened to what his family wanted to say.